Effective Lymph Nodes Detection in CT Scans Using Location Debiased Query Selection and Contrastive Query Representation in Transformer: Related Work

 {\bf LN detection and segmentation:} Automatic LN detection has been exploited by focusing on extracting effective LN features, incorporating organ priors, or utilizing advanced learning models.
 Early works often adopt the model-based or statistical learning-based methods~\cite{barbu2011automatic,feuerstein2012mediastinal,feulner2013lymph,liu2016mediastinal}.
 CNN-based approaches have recently been explored~\cite{mathai2021detection,wang2022global,wu2022integrating}.
 Mask R-CNN is improved with a global-local attention module and a multi-task uncertainty loss to detect \acp{LN} in abdomen MR images~\cite{wang2022global}.
 Another line of work explores various CNN-based segmentation models for LN detection~\cite{oda2018dense,zhu2020lymph,zhu2020detecting,bouget2023mediastinal,guo2022thoracic}.
-However, segmentation based methods often require additional labels (\eg, annotating organ or LN station pixel masks)~\cite{bouget2023mediastinal,guo2022thoracic} or imaging modality (\eg, PET)~\cite{zhu2020lymph}, narrowing their applicability in clinical use.
+However, segmentation based methods often require additional labels (\eg, annotating organ or LN station masks)~\cite{bouget2023mediastinal,guo2022thoracic} or imaging modality (\eg, PET)~\cite{zhu2020lymph,chao2020lymph}, narrowing their applicability in clinical use.
 Moreover, directly segmenting LNs may not be optimal, since LNs are small and scatteredly distributed objects, where voxel-wise segmentation loss can be difficult to supervise the instance-oriented target learning.
 Previous work usually focus on a single body region/disease, or only detect enlarged LNs (size $\ge10$mm) disregarding smaller metastatic LNs that are yet clinically critical.
-To the best of our knowledge, we are the first to explore a high performance transformer based LN detector using a large-scale dataset (1000+ patients) to detect both enlarged and smaller LNs across different body parts and various diseases, as a notably more challenging technical and clinical task.
+To the best of our knowledge, we are the first to detect both enlarged and smaller LNs on a large-scale dataset (1000+ patients) across different body parts and various diseases, as a notably more challenging technical and clinical task.